nextcloud/richdocuments/docs/templates.md

 There are a few special templates that are shipped with the app.
 The empty files.
 They should always be available.

-### User defined tempaltes
+### User defined templates

 In the Collabora user settings the user can select a folder from where to load templates.
 This can be any folder the user has access to.
-So users can share template folders among eachother.
+So users can share template folders among each other.

 ## API